Frequently Asked Questions

 ADOs will use AIP closeout process per FAA Airports SOP 10.00.
 After the grant is closed, it remains subject to audit.
 The airport sponsor must retain grant documentation for three years after the grant is closed as required by 2 CFR 200.334.

-IIJA allocates the $14.55 billion into two programs over 5 years; AIG Allocated and FCT Competitive.
+IIJA allocates $14.45 billion into three programs - AIG Allocated, FCT, and AFR.
 AIG Allocated funds are specific, annual allocations to each eligible airport.
-These amounts are allocated separately for primary and non-primary airports.
-FCT Competitive funds are awarded annually through a competitive Notice of Funding Opportunity (NOFO) process specifically for FCT improvements.
+These amounts are allocated separately for primary and nonprimary airports.
+FCT and AFR funds are awarded annually through a competitive NOFO process.

 Sponsors of primary and non-primary airports eligible for discretionary funding under 49 U.S.C.
 47115(a) are eligible to share approximately $970 million annually.
 Not more than 55% of these funds go to large hub airports, not more than 15% go to medium hub airports, not more than 20% go to small hub airports, and not less than 10% go to non-hub and non-primary airports.
 Instructions for applying for these funds will be outlined in a NOFO, which will be issued annually until the program expires.
 Projects will be selected by FAA based on sponsor’s information submitted in response to the criteria as outlined in the NOFO.